bglarkin/tgr_fun/fungal_ecology.md

 | restored   |  8266 |      502 |
 | remnant    |  7750 |      540 |

-Sequence depth isn’t obviously related to field type.
+Sequence depth isn’t obviously related to field type, but they’re weakly inversely related.
+The possibility for an interaction between depth and field_type was tested, it did not improve model fit (tested with anova(), not shown).
 Proceed with means separation by obtaining estimated marginal means for field type.
 Arithmetic means calculated in this case.

 ``` r
 its_rich_em <- emmeans(its_rich_lm, ~ field_type, type = "response")